popzelife/neural-network/README.md

 ![Logo](http://popzelife.me/index/cv/Neural-AI.png)
-# Cpp - Open Neural Network v. alpha0.5
+# C++14 - Open Neural Network v. alpha0.5
 *Educational purporse  - for now.
 The purpose is only to keep growing an open source community on machine learning.* <br>
 <br>
 C++ Project that can build a simple multi layer Neural Network able to handle XOR logic problem: an non linear classification problem.

 Input1|Input2|Output
 ------|------|------